twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   -p, --port=port                      (required) [default: 3000] Override default port of 3000

-  -u, --username=username              A specific API key or account SID to be used for deployment.
-Uses fields in .env
-                                       otherwise

   --assets-folder=assets-folder        Specific folder name to be used for static assets

   --cwd=cwd                            Alternative way to define the directory to start the server in.
 Overrides the